Neetx/neetx.github.io/posts/ELF-headers-sections-and-segments/index.md

 .. type: text
 -->

-# Headers, sections and segments

 ELF is a file format for executables file, Linux uses ELF files.
+The name stands for Executable and Linkable Format

-The components are:
+Its components are:

 - ELF Header
 - Sections